Skip to main content

 Subcutaneous Injections the Pursuit of Stability

 Subcutaneous injections offer a different pharmacokinetic profile, one defined by stability.
-By depositing the hormone into the less vascular adipose tissue, a is achieved.
+By depositing the hormone into the less vascular adipose tissue, a depot effect is achieved.
 The hormone is released from this depot slowly and steadily over time.

 This results in a blunted peak and a shallower trough compared to IM injections.
 Serum levels rise more gradually and remain more consistent throughout the dosing interval.
 Studies comparing IM and SubQ administration of testosterone have shown that SubQ routes can produce comparable total exposure (measured as Area Under the Curve, or AUC) with less fluctuation in serum levels.
 This stability is highly desirable in many therapeutic contexts.